 Buy tickets early

-Mickey’s Halloween Party is held several nights each week from late September through Halloween.
-In 2015, tickets sold out by early October, so if you’re serious about going, buy well in advance.
-Tickets usually go on sale to the general public at the end of July.
+Oogie Boogie Bash is held several nights each week from September through Halloween.
+In recent years, tickets sold out early, so if you're serious about going, buy early.
+Tickets usually go on sale months in advance.
 Children under age 3 do not need a ticket.

-You can only buy tickets to Mickey’s Halloween Party through Disneyland’s website at https://disneyland.disney.go.com/events-tours/mickeys-halloween-party/.
-It’s a separate ticket, so you can still buy discounted park tickets for the rest of your trip from Get Away Today, or wherever you choose.
+You can only buy tickets to Oogie Boogie Bash through Disneyland's official website.
+It's a separate ticket that is only good for the party, so you can still buy discounted park tickets for the rest of your trip from Get Away Today.

 Check the weather

-Ideally, your night at Mickey’s Halloween Party will include perfect Southern California fall temperatures.
+Ideally, your night at Oogie Boogie Bash will include perfect Southern California fall temperatures.
 For us, it was a sticky 90 degrees F when we walked through the gate in mid-October.
 At other times, it could be unseasonably chilly or rainy.
-A few days before your trip, check the forecast and plan your costumes or clothing accordingly.
+Check the forecast and plan your costumes or clothing accordingly.

 You may also want to pack your own treat bags.
 Small treat bags are provided by the park, but families who are serious about treat trails will need something larger.